Amazon Prime Day is nearly here – we’ve found the best early deals to shop

 Amazon Fire TV cube: Was £109.99, now £54.99, Amazon.co.uk

 The Fire TV cube is Amazon’s premium TV-streaming device.
 This compact box sits next to your TV and streams 4K content from services like Netflix, iPlayer, Disney+, YouTube and Amazon’s own Prime Video.
-As well as Ultra HD resolution, the Fire TV cube supports the Dolby Vision and HDR10+ video standards, plus Dolby Atmos audio, providing your TV and sound system can also handle it.The cube appeared in our roundup of the best TV streaming devices where our reviewer said, “There are eight microphones so you don’t need to use the remote to control it, just say, ‘Alexa, play Modern Love,’ for instance.
+As well as Ultra HD resolution, the Fire TV cube supports the Dolby Vision and HDR10+ video standards, plus Dolby Atmos audio, providing your TV and sound system can also handle it.The cube appeared in our round-up of the best TV streaming devices where our reviewer said, “There are eight microphones so you don’t need to use the remote to control it, just say, ‘Alexa, play Modern Love,’ for instance.
 You can also control compatible smart-home products by telling Alexa what to do, again using your voice.”
 With 50 per cent off, you’ll want to add it to your basket fast.

 Google Pixel buds A-series: Was £99, now £73.99, Amazon.co.uk